ess-dmsc/streaming-data-types/PULL_REQUEST_TEMPLATE.md

 ## Approval Criteria

-This PR should not be merged until Tobias R, Mark K and Matthew J have given their explicit approval in the comments section.
+This PR should not be merged until Tobias R, Mark K and Jack H have given their explicit approval in the comments section.